noamba/DRX/INSTRUCTIONS_CHANGES_AND_ANSWERS.md

 - Running `flake8` to identify additional linting issues.

 ## Noteworthy changes to specific files
-These changes are grouped by the files they were made in.

 ### `clinic_manager.py`
 - Refactored to use the updated `TaskService.get_open_tasks()` to: